 The sector is not diverse

-There is very little data about the diversity of the space workforce, but data on the physics and engineering workforce shows that it is dominated by white men, and is significantly less diverse than the population as a whole and the graduating cohort .
+There is very little data about the diversity of the space workforce, but data on the physics and engineering workforce shows that it is dominated by white men, and is significantly less diverse than the population as a whole and graduating cohorts .

 87% of space companies in the US cited a lack of applicants as the primary reason for not reaching their diversity goals , suggesting that there is not enough being done to make the sector inclusive, and it is losing skilled professionals as a result.